Nima-Khodabandelou/Notes/README.md

 	new keyword

-		String s=new String("Welcome");//creates two objects and one reference variable
+		//creates two objects and one reference variable String s=new String("Welcome");

 		new object in heap refered by s,